unadlib/iflow/README.md

 * **⚡Dynamic and hot-swapping** - Both the temporary state and action can be directly and freely changed.
 * **💥Async function and others type functions** - Any actions will be composed or invoked internal.
 * **🚀Powerful middleware** - Middleware can handle the store any change event.
-* **🔥Store support predictability** - Store is supported to be processed into a store with predictability.
+* **🔥Store support immutable** - Store is supported to be processed into a immutable store.

 > [Documents](https://iflow.js.org/) / [中文文档](http://cn.iflow.js.org/)